-Long-term plans

-In the longer term, there remains considerable uncertainty around the state of public finances and the actions which the government might take to facilitate the economic recovery.
+In response to government actions during the coronavirus (COVID-19) pandemic, we announced some changes to our plans in July 2020.
+Because the focus of our work shifted to reviewing and recording government interventions, it has not been possible to fully meet the commitments we set out in the 2019 article.
+In the longer term, there remains considerable uncertainty around the state of public finances and the actions that the government might take to facilitate the economic recovery.
 Whatever these actions are, it is likely that we will need to consider how they should be reflected in fiscal statistics.
 In these circumstances, we have taken a decision to suspend the announcement of our work programme beyond the 18-month horizon.

-Furthermore, as we will continue to respond to the events in the economy, we may review our short-term priorities.
 We expect to return to publishing a longer-term work plan in 2021 and in the meantime, we will be updating this article with the details of any additional areas of methodology we expect to explore.